nuralia1/Intel-Training/README.md

    #### **VLSI**
    ##### **What is VLSI technology?**
 * **Very-large-scale integration (VLSI)** is the process of creating an integrated circuit (IC) by combining thousands of transistors into a single chip
+* VLSI is a successor to large-scale integration (LSI), medium-scale integration (MSI) and small-scale integration (SSI) technologies

 ##### **What is VLSI mainly used for?**
 * VLSI is mainly used to design electronic components like microprocessors and memory chips